Panthyr/panthyr_multiplexer_C/readme.md

 ### Handling of incoming commands (from MUX/UART3)

-`processMuxedCmd` handles incoming commands:
+`processMuxedCmd` handles incoming (from mux) commands:

 * It checks the validity of the message format.
+* If  it is a known command, it sets the corresponding flag for the main loop to handle.
-* If the message is a response (starts with "r"), it checks to see if there are any "waiting for reply"flags set.
+* If the message is a response to a request sent by itself (starts with "r"), it checks to see if there are any "waiting for reply"flags set.
 If one is set, it handles the message (output on UART4/AUX in case of `?vitals*`) and clears the flag.
 * A request for vitals (`?vitals*`) sets `FlagVitalsRequested = 2`.
 Value 2 of this variable tells the handling function that the information is request by the remote and should be sent over the mux.

 ### Handling of outgoing commands (over MUX/UART3 to remote)

 * A function that has to send a command to the remote, sets the `FlagTxCMDMux` flag and stores the command in the `CmdToMux` variable.
 * When the `main()` loop finds the `FlagTxCMDMux`set, it calls the `muxSendCommand` function to handle this.

+### Short breakdown

+Send a message to remote:

+* `memcpy` command to `CmdToMux`
+* Set flag `FlagTxCMDMux`

+Receive message from remote:

+* If `FlagMuxDoDemux` is set (by `U3RXInterrupt`), main loop checks target port
+* If target port == 0, `ProcessMuxedCmd` is called
+* `ProcessMuxedCmd` checks if it is a reply (starting with r)
+* If it is a reply, checks if any `FlagWaitingForXXX` are set.
+If none, discards message.
+* If not a reply, checks against known commands and sets corresponding flag to 2 (received from remote)